daegalus/formler/README.md

 At the moment, this package does not work client-side as it uses server-side only UInt8Lists.
 I might have to wait till UInt8Arrays and UInt8Lists are merged into 1

 ## Release notes
+v0.0.7
+- Fixing package changes for Crypto and URI

 v0.0.6
 - Including fixes for TypedData and Regex and also switched to useing the Base64 Decode built into Crypto now.